facebookarchive/caffe2/_docs/getting-started/mac.md

 |GPU Support
 ----|-----
-GPU | The easiest route is to go to [NVIDIA's site and download](https://developer.nvidia.com/cuda-downloads) and install their binary for MacOSx.
+GPU | The easiest route is to go to [NVIDIA's site and download](https://developer.nvidia.com/cuda-downloads) and install their binary for MacOS X.
 Solution | Caffe2's GPU support is [Nvidia CUDA 6.5 or greater](https://developer.nvidia.com/cuda-zone): install from NVIDIA's site; free developer account required.
-[NVIDIA MacOSx Installation guide](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/)
+[NVIDIA MacOS X Installation guide](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/)

 |Misc.
 ----|-----
-malloc error | If you are using homebrew leveldb on a Mac OS, you might see an error warning you that malloc_zone_unregister() failed.
+malloc error | If you are using homebrew leveldb on a Mac, you might see an error warning you that malloc_zone_unregister() failed.
 This is not a caffe2 issue but is due to the homebrew leveldb having an incompatible memory allocator.
 It does not affect usage.

 {{ outro | markdownify }}